Bangani

-Bangani (बंगाणी baṅgāṇī) is an Indo-Aryan language spoken in parts of Uttarkashi district in the west of the Garhwal region of Uttarakhand, India.
+Bangani (/him/, बंगाणी baṅgāṇī) is dialect of Garhwali spoken in parts of Uttarkashi district in the west of the Garhwal division of Uttarakhand, India.
 It has been described as a member of the Western Pahari language group.
-It shares between one half and two thirds of its basic vocabulary with neighbouring varieties of Mahasui, Jaunsari and Sirmauri.
+It shares at least half and possibly as much as two-thirds of its basic vocabulary with both neighbouring varieties of the Garhwali language and with two Western Pahari languages, Jaunsari and Sirmauri.